-What is the Best Way to Monitor Your Bandwidth?
+What is the Best Way to Do Bandwidth Monitoring?

 The primary function of network monitoring solutions is to monitor the performance of your network.
 Certainly this can include different types of bandwidth utilization that can and should be monitored, such as Wide Area Network (WAN) or Local Area Network (LAN) utilization.
 Using a network bandwidth monitoring tool like Intermapper allows you to monitor in real-time using SNMP polling.
 It also lets you capture NetFlow data on your network.
 Intermapper can auto-discover any device on your network, add it to a map, and assign an SNMP traffic probe to the device to monitor the interface utilization.
 Intermapper allows you to set traffic and device thresholds which highlight network activity and alert you when those values have been exceeded.

 Getting Bandwidth Usage Details with Intermapper’s Flow Analyzer

 Intermapper has its own NetFlow Analyzer add-on that can be used to collect more in-depth network traffic data, meaning you can set up flows-supported hardware and software to export network traffic data to Intermapper Flows.
 Using Flows, you can do traffic analysis at a very detailed level.
 Intermapper Flows acts as a NetFlow/sFlow collector, where exports are captured, correlated, and analyzed across each respective WAN link.
 Flows allows for each interface to show current, historical, and peak bandwidth usages patterns.
 Intermapper Flows can tell you who is sending and receiving the data traveling through your network, and what kind of traffic it is.
 Is it peer to peer?
 Is it web-based?
 Is it traffic on your internal network?
 When you have a better understanding of your bandwidth utilization, capacity planning and scaling become a lot easier.